 The Sensa Independent Laboratory Study

-The Sensa website used to also list study conducted by an independent laboratory.
-This study also seems to not be peer reviewed.
-This independent study consisted of 83 people (78 completed the study) and also lasted 6 months.
+The Sensa website used to also list a study conducted by an independent laboratory.
+This clinical trial, however seems to not be peer-reviewed.
+This independent study comprised 83 people (78 completed the study) and lasted 6 months.
 The results:

 - The people using Sensa lost an average of about 27 pounds.